webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 == 2015 ==

 * '''March 2015'''; Finished up work planned in [[WPD:Infrastructure/reports/201410#Objectives|'''October 2014 sprint report''', according to the ''Objectives'']] ''and'' [[WPD:Infrastructure/analysis/2014-Improvements_plan|2014 '''Improvements plan''']] we set.
+Except for "automated deployment at Git push", something that’ll be done in a future sprint.